 3.4.1 The key document - providing a narrative to draw together the evidence available, and forming the basis for the review - is the Self-Evaluation Document (SED).
 The narrative in this document should be focused, evidence-based and evaluative, enabling the panel to develop a good understanding of the area under review.
 It should provide evidence that the team has engaged in a reflective process during the preparation of the SED; and demonstrate the engagement of the Subject team with current developments in teaching, learning and assessment, and their commitment to promoting student learning within the programmes under review.
 The SED should give an evidence-based account of the strengths of the provision and of the key areas for future development, which will assist the panel in focusing the discussions on key areas and in making their recommendations.

-3.4.2 The evidence underpinning the SED should also be provided for the panel - it is up to the Subject team to negotiate with the Faculty Quality Team, link QAO and panel Chair with respect to the format for submission of the evidence, but it is recommended that as much of the documentation as possible should be circulated electronically, (for example, in clearly labelled folders on a memory stick or Google site, to assist navigation around what may be a substantial amount of information; or through providing access to module guides on Moodle).
+3.4.2 The evidence underpinning the SED should also be provided for the panel - it is up to the Subject team to negotiate with the Faculty Quality Team, link QAO and panel Chair with respect to the format for submission of the evidence, but it is recommended that as much of the documentation as possible should be circulated electronically, (for example, in clearly labelled folders on a memory stick or Google or Moodle site, to assist navigation around what may be a substantial amount of information).

 3.4.3 As a minimum, this evidence should include: